Have some questions? We got some answers! Check out our list of FAQs (Frequently Asked Questions).

 Need a visual?
 Check out our YouTube Video!

+We do not recommend cutting the netting at all.
+Cutting your netting could damage it's effectiveness.
 You can shorten your netting by doubling it back over itself, or you can bundle the three extra posts together and tie the excess netting to the posts, so the netting is up off the ground.

 Need a visual?
 Check out our YouTube Video!